niclee500/rcos-status-updates/fall_2018/week_2.md

 For this week, I was reading more on the circuitry used in the Passive Cell phone detection project.
 I was looking at Analog Discovery output and different parts of hardware.
+One challenge I had was trying to find the necessary parts to build a new kind of frequency detection board to replace the old, obsolete one.
+I think the best way to get parts would be to order them online, or find them in various labs such as the JEC labs.
+If they can't be found on campus, they shouldn't be too expensive to buy.